Media Buy Case Study: How to be profitable with a $250 budget on any product.

 - Make a drastic selection of offers, they must correspond to your source but also provide you with a lot of conversion hits to make quick decisions.

-- Select in your stack only the tools that are absolutely necessary, do not launch yourself into a useless expense.
+- Select in your stack only the necessary tools, do not launch yourself into a useless expense.

 - Build your campaigns with care, their structure and tracking must be flawless to make quick decisions.

 - Optimize from the general to the detail, don't completely sacrifice your volume for the sake of profitability, try to keep a maximum of conversions.

 - Don't hesitate to use source optimization aids, and test them in competition with your manual biddings.

 - Iterate enormously on your optimizations, as soon as you have relevant statistics to do so.
 On the other hand, do not make decisions that are not based on your data.

 - Once you have reached profitability, gradually extend your campaigns to formats, locations, or bidding methods that are related to the methods that work for you.

 - Multiply the offers once your campaign is profitable to test if other offers are more successful.